Assistant Professor of History, University of La Verne, La Verne, CA. July 2016-Present.

 M.Phil., History, Yale University, New Haven, CT.
 2013.

 M.A., History, Yale University, New Haven, CT.
 2013.

 B.A., History and Hesburgh Program in Public Service, University of Notre Dame, Notre Dame, IN.
 2009.
 Awarded summa cum laude.

-Brewing a Boycott: How a Grassroots Coalition Fought Coors & Remade American Consumer Activism (under contract with the University of North Carolina Press, expected spring 2021).
+Brewing a Boycott: How a Grassroots Coalition Fought Coors & Remade American Consumer Activism.
+Chapel Hill: University of North Carolina Press, May 2021.

 “‘Hardhats May Be Misunderstood’: The Boycott of Coors Beer and the Making of Gay-Labor-Chicana/o Alliances,” Pacific Historical Review 89, no. 2 (May 2020): 264-296.